'NOT FAR TO GO'

 His music is influenced by his acquired passion for early rural Blues, mixed with the sounds of rhythmic African roots, in what can only be described as his own genre of original and seemingly improvised music, that makes him a thrilling and unique artist.
 His travels have taken him the length of the UK, across Europe and Africa, headlining Blues and Roots festivals, from little French cafés to The Royal Albert Hall.

-Earning himself recognition in The UK Blues Awards and The British Blues Awards as one of Britain's best acoustic Blues artists, harp player and song-writer.
+Earning himself recognition in The UK Blues Awards as The UK Acoustic Act of the Year 2023, harp player and

 A coincidental theme that runs through the album is the feeling of travelling and movement, nostalgia and melancholia, complimented by the vast soundscape created by the Trio.
-Except the solo performances of the ballad like tales of the heart, which can only be sung alone but expertly captured by
+Except the solo performances of the ballad like tales of the heart, which can only be sung alone, expertly captured by

 Paul Jones at Mu Mu Audio.